koykov/rng/readme.md

 # RNG

-Collection of various random number generators.
+Collection of various sources for RNG (random number generator) and tests.

+...